glide-browser/glide/src/glide/docs/extensions-api.md

 - all method calls return a `ts:Promise<T>`.
 - some APIs are not supported, e.g. `browser.runtime.connect()` and any other `Port` API.

+## Availability

+Currently, the `browser` API has similar restrictions to standard web extensions where it will not function on certain protected pages such as `about:config` or `addons.mozilla.org`.
+This will be fixed in the future.